kevinfiol/kevinfiol.github.io/content/demos.md

 [last.fm userscript](https://gitlab.com/kevinfiol/lastfm-artists-userscript) - a userscript for Last.fm to add a 'Compare Artists' functionality to user profiles.
 Built with Hyperapp.

 [parasite](https://keb.itch.io/parasite) - A game and interactive poem created for a Literary Studies course.
 Includes a brief essay on its meaning and inspiration.
 Built with Impact.js.

+[kevinfiol.com](https://github.com/kevinfiol/kevinfiol.com) - *This site!* Built with Zola & Markdown.
+11ty and Jekyll before then.
+Personal sites are a great vehicle for exploring static-site generators 🙂.